viperML/neohome/src/content/blog/channels-to-flakes/index.md

 - The user adds nixpkgs as a channel with `nix-channel --add`
 - `nixpkgs` is then downloaded into the disk into a special location.
 - This location is by default in the `NIX_PATH` environment variable.
-- Cli tools query the environment variable to know where to find it.
+- CLI tools query the environment variable to know where to find it.

 You may also have encountered the usage of `NIX_PATH` in nix code, with the usage of the diamond-path operator: